Thrum CLI Reference

 thrum daemon status

-Show daemon status including PID, uptime, version, and the repository path being served.
+Show daemon status including PID, uptime, version, repository path, and (when the daemon is running) the daemon identity block.

 thrum daemon status